-We learn to believe in yourself – Whenever we want to learn something or look at someone who knows how to do something which fascinates us, there is a small voice telling us that we will never be able to do it.
-This voice gives us many reasons like we are too old to learn the skill, we aren’t smart enough, the list goes on.
+We learn to believe in ourself – Whenever we want to learn something or look at someone who knows how to do something which fascinates us, there is a small voice telling us that we will never be able to do it.
+This voice gives us many reasons like we are too old to learn the skill, we aren’t smart enough… The list goes on.
 When you start learning something initially you pick it up really quickly and then comes the dip.
 It is during the dip that our fears and excuses seem to come true.
 If we give up during this time, our fears turn out to be true, but if we continue to try, we are blessed with a eureka moment.
 The eureka moment is the part where the learning curve is once again pointing upwards.
 I never believed that I could learn to juggle, but when I did it filled me with a confidence.
-It made me realize learning was not that hard and is fun for the most part.
+It made me realise learning was not that hard and is fun for the most part.

 We learn to grit – The dip in the learning curve is extremely uncomfortable and frustrating.
 To get through this we grit our teeth and fight our insecurities along with the discomfort.
 Though we might think that only a few gifted have this ability, we all do.
-Look back at when you were an infant, you learned to walk, you picked yourself every time you fell instead of giving up.
+Look back at when you were an infant, you learned to walk, you picked yourself up every time you fell instead of giving up.
 Did you ever think “Oh!
 Walking isn’t for me”?
 Learning to Grit is extremely important in my opinion.
 It makes the challenges life throws at us look easier and we know that we will give them a good fight.

 We learn the value of patience – Once again go back to the time when you were an infant.
 Did you learn to walk in a day or a week?
 It took months of hard work, and not all babies learn to walk in the same amount of time.
 So, don’t expect to learn or succeed in a day or two, some things might even take years, and just because your best friend did it in two weeks does not mean you will too.
 It might take you longer or if you are lucky a shorter amount of time.
 It might seem like you are never going to learn, but I assure that will never be the case (unless of course all you are doing is thinking about learning).

-It’s fun – Despite the struggle and frustration it is fun and is more fulfilling than watching a movie in your free time (at least most of the time).
+It’s fun – Despite the struggle and frustration, it is fun and is more fulfilling than watching a movie in your free time (at least most of the time).

-That said what is the next skill you plan to learn?
+That said, what is the next skill you plan to learn?